far-horizons-ou/sveltekit-tailwind-auth0-starter/README.md

 Copy your Auth0 settings into your .env file in the root of the project - see `.env-example` for reference.

-Run `npm run dev` or  to start the development server.
+Run `npm run dev` to start the development server.

 ## Building